 iCloud Photo Library: Zero-hassle importsSettings → Photos → iCloud Photos

 If you prefer to leave the process of importing your images to automation, why not use the iCloud Photo Library?
 Your entire photo library is shared to Apple’s iCloud by enabling the corresponding toggle in the “Settings” app.

-How to enable: Navigate to the “iCloud” section of your iPhone settings, then go to “Photos” and finally enable “iCloud Photo Library” by activating the toggle button.
+How to enable: Open the “Settings” app on your iPhone, go to “Photos” and finally enable “iCloud Photos” by activating the toggle button.
 After completing the initial sync, you’ll be able view your photos on any device that connects to the iCloud Photo Library, such as the “Photos” app on your Mac.
 Set and forget.

 There are also other file-locker services and of course Dropbox, which you can use as a safe haven for your photos.
 Out of all of the cloud storage options, Dropbox and Google Drive are probably the easiest to configure.
 Check out the official website of Dropbox on this topic and install the client, which will then ask you to automatically import media as soon as you connect a supported device such as an iPhone.